vsharma8363/Quantum-Espresso/README.md

   4. calculateVelocity ~ Will calculate the velocity of the object given the inputs
   5. predictChance ~ given an array of previous answers, and the prime answer choice, this method will tell you the % chance of getting the prime value

+###Propogation
+  For the propogation method, defining the variables in Java is a pain, so I have uploaded a program that defines all the variables and sets the x_grid size from -10 to 15.6 (That way the propogation occurs from 0~128, a power of 2)

+The file for use of defining is called: TestingWaves.java